 Polish-born Stanislawa trained at the Académie Julian in Paris from 1896.
 A painter of townscapes, interiors and still-lifes, she combined a modernist concentration on colour and form with elements of Polish folk art.
 Although closely associated with both the Fitzroy Street and Camden Town groups, as a woman she was not eligible for membership of either.
-In 1914, however, she was elected a member of the London Group, with whom she exhibited for many decades.
-During her first decade in England (from 1900) she exhibited with the Women's International Art Club, the New English Art Club and the Allied Artists' Association.
-Although now well represented in British public collections, she sold relatively few works in her lifetime and her achievements were often overshadowed by those of her husband, Robert Bevan.
+In 1914, she was elected a member of the London Group, exhibiting with them for many decades.
+From 1900 she exhibited with the Women's International Art Club, the New English Art Club and the Allied Artists' Association.
+She sold relatively few works in her lifetime and her achievements were often overshadowed by those of her husband, Robert Bevan.

 An online exhibition celebrating the very best in contemporary portrait photography.

 Explore our community photography project, which presents a personal record of the UK during lockdown.

 See sculptures and fascinating objects from our Collection from all angles.

 Watch highlights from our special exhibition, which had to close early in March 2020 due to lockdown.